openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 pip install openvino-dev
 ```

-> **NOTE**: This installation is also suitable if the model is already in the IR format.

 ### Installation in a New Environment

 If you do not have an environment with a deep learning framework for the input model or you encounter any compatibility issues between OpenVINO